MrBlinky/Arduboy-FX-Arduino-plugin/readme.md

 will see a new tools option called **'Build and upload Arduboy FX data'** If the option is not available.
 Check above installation steps again.

-To succesfully build the FX data your sketch folder must contain a fxdata.txt script file.
-The tool will create a fxdata.h file in your sketch folder and a fxdata.bin containing the actual data.
-This fxdata.bin will also  be uploaded to your Arduboy FX so make sure Arduboy is connected.
+To succesfully build the FX data, there must be a folder named fxdata in your sketch folder and it must contain a fxdata.txt script file.
+The tool will create a fxdata.h file in the fxdata folder and a fxdata.bin file containing the actual fx data.
+The fxdata.bin file will also be uploaded to your Arduboy FX.
+So make sure Arduboy is connected.